CMCLorg/CMCLorg.github.io/registration.md

 ## Registration details

-Please follow the instructions for conference registration provided on the EMNLP registration page.
-CMCL is a one-day workshop being held on November 2020, with associated fees.
-Students and those attending the main conference pay less for CMCL registration.
+Please follow the instructions for conference registration provided on the [NAACL 2021](https://2021.naacl.org) registration page.
+CMCL is a one-day workshop being held on the 10th of June 2021, with associated fees.

-The URL for EMNLP registration maybe found here: <b> TO BE ANNOUNCED </b>
+- Students and those attending the main conference pay less for CMCL registration.
+- Some scholarships may be provided.

 ### Visa information

-For those needing a support letter to attend NAACL-2020 or its workshops, please complete the following form: <b> TO BE ANNOUNCED </b>
+For those needing a support letter to attend NAACL-2021 or its workshops, please complete the following form: <b> TO BE ANNOUNCED </b>